 - Communicate milestone achievements including volunteer anniversaries and birthdays

 - Pins and/or badges for completing a certain number of volunteers shifts

-- Memrobillia and/or prizes for volunteers who meet certain milestones
+- Memorabilia and/or prizes for volunteers who meet certain milestones

 Rosterfy prides itself on our unique Reward and Recognition offering, allowing clients to better recruit, engage and retain their volunteers.